-124.1.
 Section 69(2) of the Act requires this policy to prohibit any of the following decisions being made by Council during the election period for a general election:

-- 124.1.1.
-A decision that relates to the appointment or remuneration of the Chief Executive Officer but not the appointment or remuneration of an Acting Chief Executive Officer; or - 124.1.2.
-A decision that commits the Council to expenditure exceeding one percent of the Council's income from general rates, municipal charges and service rates and charges for the preceding financial year; or - 124.1.3.
-A decision that could reasonably be deferred until the next Council is in place; or - 124.1.4. .4 A decision the Council considers should not be made during an election period.
+- (a) A decision that relates to the appointment or remuneration of the Chief Executive Officer but not the appointment or remuneration of an Acting Chief Executive Officer; or - (b) A decision that commits the Council to expenditure exceeding one percent of the Council's income from general rates, municipal charges and service rates and charges for the preceding financial year - (c) A decision that could reasonably be deferred until the next Council is in place; or - (d) A decision the Council considers should not be made during an election period.

-124.2.
-It is noted that a Council decision made in contravention of 141.1.1 or 141.1.2 are invalid under section 69(4) of the Act Further, we recognise that any person who suffers any loss or damage as a result of acting in good faith on a Council decision that is invalid is entitled to compensation from the Council for that loss or damage.
+Section 69(4) of the Act notes a Council decision made in contravention of subsection (2) (a) or (b) is invalid.
+Further, Council recognises that any person who suffers any loss or damage because of acting in good faith on a Council decision that is invalid is entitled to compensation from the Council for that loss or damage under Section 69(5) of the Act.